s-mcdonald/json/README.md

 _A Fast and Lightweight PHP JSON Object Serialization Library._

 ## 💖 Support This Project
-This project is supported by your donations!
+`PHPJson` is supported by your donations!
 Click the **[Sponsor](https://github.com/sponsors/s-mcdonald)** link to display funding options.

 ___

-`PHPJson` is a JSON library that provides tools to work with JSON files and structures.
+`PHPJson` is a library that provides tools to work with JSON files and structures for PHP.
-Its primary feature is the ability to serialize PHP objects into JSON and deserialize (hydrate) JSON back to PHP objects.
+Its primary feature is the ability to quickly and easily serialize PHP objects into JSON and deserialize (hydrate) JSON back to PHP objects.

 Other features include
 - Encode